alexbsec/alexbsec.github.io/_posts/2023-12-01-fd-pwnable.md

 ## [](#mindset-step3)Step 3 - Choosing an attack vector

 Now that we understand the basic concepts and the CTF problem, we need to think of a plausible attack vector.
 The easiest one in this case is to control the stdin descriptor, which is one that is hard to defend against.
 Looking at our table, this file descriptor is represented by the integer 0.
 So we need to pass an `argv[1]` that will evaluate the `fd` variable to 0.
-Note that
+Note that:

 `fd = atoi(argv[1]) - 0x1234`